zia76/NBATweets/README.md

 User 2 was also confused as to what a single dot represented.
 He assumed (correctly) that a dot was a single tweet, but he wasn't sure, and suggested a legend.
 He also thought it would be cool and natural if the animation could be paused or advanced by hand.
 I completely agree, but this feature ended up being a little too technically involved for this project, as discussed above.

 User 3 liked the animation but wanted some kind of summary statistics or quantification of the data.
-I responded by adding a few stats as text in the Pacific Ocean.
+I responded by adding a few stats as text in the Pacific and Indian Oceans.

 ####Resources
 I made heavy use of Mike Bostock's D3 documentation and examples generally, in particular: